lammps/lammps/doc/src/pair_granular.rst

 *coeff_restitution* accounts for the effective mass, effective radius, and pairwise overlaps (except when used with the *hooke* normal model) when calculating the damping coefficient, it accurately reproduces the specified coefficient of restitution for both monodisperse and polydisperse particle pairs.
+This damping model is not compatible with cohesive normal models such as *JKR* or *DMT*.

 The total normal force is computed as the sum of the elastic and damping components: